lechszym/cosc343_ev3dev2simulator/README.md

       conda activate cosc343

+   Uninstall previous version of ev3dev2simulator

+      pip uninstall ev3dev2simulator

+   Install the new version from the source code

+      python setup.py install

-   Then you can just run the simulator by running the following script (remember, you must be in the root folder of the git repo):
+   Then you can run the simulator by running the following script

-      python cosc343_a1_simulator.py -t owheo_foyer.yaml
+      ev3dev2simulator -t owheo_foyer.yaml

 ## Changing the location of the bottle/target